“Why are you posting your work on the internet?”

 Perhaps you are thinking to yourself:

-Why would I post my work on the internet?
+Katrina, why would you post your work on the internet?

-How will I ever make millions of dollars or become world famous or have my work quoted by bored high school students for centuries to come if I just put it out there for free?
+How will you ever make millions of dollars or become world famous or have your work quoted by bored high school students for centuries to come if you just put it out there for free?

 I’ve complied and agonized.
 I’ve submitted.
-I’ve edited and edited and edited (Shout to Wil Gibson).
+I’ve edited and edited and edited.
 I’ve published.
 I’ve been to and performed at open mics, slams, bookstores, and performance spaces, and I’ve run a couple for spurts of time.
 I’ve toured, hosted workshops and critique groups, and taught classes.
 I’ve spent money growing my ‘brand’ (whatever the hell that is).
 I’ve waited months for rejection letters that misspell my name.
-Submittable and Duotrope are bookmarked on my home computer…and my work computer.
-I’ve subscribe and organized, paid the fancy fees and bought the sample copies.
+Submittable and Duotrope were bookmarked on my home computer…and my work computer.
+I’ve subscribed and organized, paid the fancy fees, and bought the sample copies.
 I have poems I have been revising for over twenty years because they are not quite right.

-I’m kinda done with the game.
+To be honest, I’m done with the game.
 I have come to grips with the idea that I am not going to be a world famous poet and create a living off of the madness of the words that pass through my mind.
 However, I am still a writer and I still want to share my work.
 I still want my work to have an audience, to inspire, and encourage.
-I still want my work to be shared, pondered, and discussed, even if it just by a few.
+I still want my work to be read, pondered, and discussed, even if it just by a few.
 So here I am.

-These are not journal free writes or diary entries (sorry, creepy stalker types and Walter), these are pieces of art I have spent time and effort on.
+These are not journal free writes or diary entries; these are pieces of art I have spent time and effort on.
 They are not whims; they are productions.
 They are not about me, but they are my creation and art.
 They are as polished as they will ever be and I am ready for them to flutter away.

 Perhaps this is not how fame and fortune are achieved.
 Perhaps my sweet words will never be tattooed on someone’s forearm, or taught to eager students hoping to learn how to write effective alliteration.
 Perhaps no one will ever read my words.
 But perhaps they will.